Set up Confluence Cloud

 To edit the Include Page macro:

-Parameters are options that you can set to control the content or format of the macro output.
+Parameters are options that you can set to control what and how content from the macro appears on the page.

 If the parameter name used in Confluence Cloud storage format or wikimarkup is different than the label used when inserting macros using the browser or the slash command, it will be listed below in brackets (example).